softrams/npm-epss-audit/README.md

 On first run, the tool will create a folder named .epss in the ${HOME} or "/tmp" folder.
 This folder will contain the raw EPSS Data file and uncompressed CSV file.
 If you would like to choose a different folder, you may set the `EPSS_DATA_FOLDER` environment variable to the desired folder.

+## How to contribute

+This tool addresses a gap to take advantage of EPSS Scores for NPM packages, as a starting point to prioritize vulnerabilities.
+This is probably just be an interim tool until NPM Audit includes CVEs and EPSS scores in the bulk audit response and audit report and streamline this process for developers.

+If you would like to contribute to this project, feel free to fork and create PR if you can.
+Otherwise, create an issue with your thoughts and ideas.

 ## References